 A New Year is always a good time to review your goals as an actor, and make some plans.

-Or, if you want a tailor-made plan for your own advancement, you can have one-on-one counselling with us to help develop a personalised career plan to get started.
+Or, if you want a tailor-made plan for your own advancement, you can have an interview with us to develop a personalised career plan to get started.

 Find out about our Certificate in acting here.

 Find out about our Musical Theatre Certificate here.